“Who will help me build my book?” asked the Red Hen

 At which point, flirting with the notion of self-publishing, the project was taken to the next level, which entailed combining the pieces into a formal layout of a complete book.
 The original PageMaker document was later ported over into the newly-launched program, InDesign, in order to take advantage of the more sophisticated typesetting controls in InDesign.

 The concept of self-publishing did not flirt back.
-The work required an unsupported trim size which vanity presses would have been reluctant to consider unless the client had a lot more money to throw at them than she did.
-Even today, with Publish-on-Demand a major factor in publishing, the trim size required by the number — and any rational grouping —of the diagrams would be well outside that of the standard formats currently on offer.
+The work required an unsupported trim size which vanity presses would have been reluctant to consider unless the client had a lot more money to throw at them than I did.
+Even today, with Publish-on-Demand a major factor in publishing, the trim size required by the number — and any rational grouping — of the diagrams would be well outside that of the standard formats currently on offer.
 The layout could conceivably been reduced to 90%, and fall within the range of sizes used in some other theatrical resource works.
 But this was not a service on offer.

 In the academic year of 1999–2000, after taking two semesters of classes in Photoshop at L.A.
 City College, front and back cover designs were created.
 The text of the book was updated to reflect the changes in amateur costuming resources which had developed over the ensuing 20 years, copies of the text were printed, dummies of the front and back covers were printed and laminated, and a half a dozen dummies of the finished book were wirebound in preparation for the next foray into the wonderful world of publishing.